-When a file is recorded, it is above 16 bits and 44.1 kHz that is around 9000 kbps.
-If you have ever purchased a CD of your favourite band, you get Audio in this format at 1400 kbps.
-The mp3 files you listen to everyday are at a lower and compressed rate ranging between 64 to 320 kbps.
-So, now you understand the difference in everyday mp3s and high resolution music.
+When a file is recorded, it is done at around 16 bits and 44.1 kHz which is around 9000 kbps, organically, so to speak.
+If you have ever purchased a CD of your favourite band, you get audio in this format at 1400 kbps.
+The very popular mp3 file format you listen to everyday are at a lower and compressed rate ranging between 64 to 320 kbps.
+When a file that big (9000 kbps) is compressed to make it smaller and thus easily portable, the original file will obviously lose a few of its characteristics in the process.
+So, do now you understand the difference in everyday mp3s and high resolution music?

 Other than mp3, there are many other file extensions.
 A file extension is a format for saving data.
-Let us go through some file extensions and understand how they affect our music.
+Let us go through some file extensions and understand how they affect the music that we listen to.

-There are lossless audio formats like WAV, FLAC, ALAC, AIFF.
-These audio formats are used for highest quality digital recordings in studios.
-The file size for such a format is around 10 to 15 mb per minute of audio.
-So, one song in this lossless format would be around 50 to 70 mb.
+For starters, there are lossless audio formats like WAV, FLAC, ALAC, AIFF.
+These audio formats are used for the highest quality digital recordings in studios.
+The file size for such a format is around 10 to 15 MB per minute of audio.
+So, one song in this lossless format would be around 50 to 70 MB.

 How different is high resolution audio and compressed mp3 files?
-Other than the bitrate and quality difference, It is evident that if the size is smaller, some information is missing.
-This of course results in a reduction in audio quality, but a variety of techniques are used, mainly by exploiting psychoacoustics, to remove the parts of the sound that have the least effect on quality.
-This makes the audio lossy.
+Other than the bitrate and quality difference, it is evident that if the size is reduced by compression, some information is lost in the process.
+This of course results in a reduction in audio quality.
+But a variety of techniques are employed to trick the brain into making the mp3 seem ‘fuller’ than it actually is.
+This is done mainly by exploiting psychoacoustics to remove parts of the sound that have the least effect on quality.
+This ends up making the audio ‘lossy’.

-Now that we perceive the difference, how do we upgrade and listen to High Resolution music?
+Now that we’ve understood the difference, how do we upgrade and listen to High Resolution music?

 There are many sources for getting a high quality audio experience.
 If you like carrying music around in your pocket, portable music players are your option.
-Companies like Astell&Kern, Sony, Fiio and Acoustic research make perfectly excellent sounding players.
-Mobile phones like Sony Xperia Z5, Huawei p10 plus, Samsung galaxy S7 support High-Res audio, if you didn’t know.
+Companies like Astell&Kern, Sony, Fiio and Acoustic research make perfectly excellent sounding players that support a variety of hi-res audio formats.
+Some even have an inbuilt DAC to further enhance the audio output.
+Besides these, smartphones like Sony Xperia Z5, Huawei p10 plus, LG V20 and ZTE Axon 7 support High-Res audio, if you didn’t know.

-If you are listening to HD audio, there should be a store to buy more when you need it.
-You can buy an official CD and rip it and add those files to your player.
+You could also buy hi-res music online from reputed sources like HDtracks, HighResAudio, Primephonic and many more.
+Websites like Technics tracks and Twaang offer Hindi and Indian classical music in HD as well for download and streaming.
+You can buy an official CD and rip it and add those files to your player too.
 A less tiring affair is using Tidal or Qobuz, which are online High-Res streaming services.